ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** Concentration, up to 10 minutes

-You collapses the boundaries between dimensions, creating a singularity black hole that pulls everything toward it and warps space-time itself.
-The black hole manifests at a point within range of your choosing and the closer creatures or objects are to it, the more violently they are affected by its pull.
+Yukari collapses the boundaries between dimensions, creating a singularity black hole that pulls everything toward it and warps space-time itself.
+The black hole manifests at a point within range of she choosing and the closer creatures or objects are to it, the more violently they are affected by its pull.
 The singularity grows over time, threatening to consume anything near it.

 Once the singularity is created, all creatures and objects within its radius are affected by its gravitational pull.
 Creatures must make progressively harder saving throws the closer they are to the singularity, listed as follows: